kurtosis-tech/kurtosis/docs/docs/guides/running-in-k8s.md

 There are severals diferent ways to deploy a Kubernetes cluster:

 1. Deploy it on an onprem cluster and manage the machine provisioning yourself
-1. Deploy it on the cloud, managing the Kubernetes nodes on cloud instances yourself (like EC2, AVM, GCE, etc)
+1. Deploy it on the cloud, managing the Kubernetes nodes on cloud instances yourself (e.g. EC2, AVM, GCE, etc)
 1. Deploy it on a managed Kuberenetes cluster, managing scaling and configurations yourself (like EKS, AKS, GKE)

 :::tip Kurtosis Kloud Early Access